trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 Self-monitoring while talking is a good way to think.

-> Whether nonhuman animals can think about thinking or in any way go "meta" on their own mental states, is an empirical question that is not yet answered.
+> Whether nonhuman animals can think about thinking or in any way go "meta" on their mental states, is an empirical question that is not yet answered.

 Knowledge that is not retrievable is not useful, like a person owning an island with a hidden treasure they don't know about is not wealthy.

-Humans can retrieve their thoughts, they know about the treasure and can use it on their own, making use of information they encountered in the past in novel ways.
-That's really what comprehension boils down to.
+Humans can retrieve their thoughts, they know about the treasure and can use it on their, making use of information they encountered in the past in novel ways.
+That's  what comprehension boils down to.

 > Nature enhanced by Bayesian learning to capitalize on patterns in the environment, provide a wealth of competence for all locomotors from insects and worms to elephants and dolphins.